Spring-SpringBoard/SpringBoard-Core/README.md

 Any assets (texture files, skyboxes, etc.) should be put in the "springboard/assets" folder, located inside the Spring data directory.

-Core assets can be obtained from the following [link](https://drive.google.com/file/d/0B9FQjbVMFgL2LTM2Z1VVaGRZRDQ/view?usp=sharing).
+Additional [Core assets](https://drive.google.com/file/d/0B9FQjbVMFgL2LTM2Z1VVaGRZRDQ/view?usp=sharing) are available.
 Once downloaded, they should be extracted, with the resulting folder structure of "springboard/assets/core/".